AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis_part_1/README.md

 It should include AMG counterpart genes and their flanking regions (+-150bp) in the mapping reference for the next step.
 We first run hmmsearch of all metagenome proteins to AMG KOs, and then grab the AMG counterpart genes and their flankings from positive hmmsearch hits.
 We excluded all viral scaffolds in the final AMG counterpart gene located scaffolds.

-***Note:*** Since that later we have included MAG representatives into our mapping reference, the AMG counterpart genes and their flankings will not be used to avoid overlaps.
-So the result from this step is not used in the following analysis.

 [script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step2.get_AMG_counterpart_gene_and_flankings.pl

-**3 Map all metagenomic reads to the collection of species representatives and MAG representatives**
+**3 Map all metagenomic reads to the collection of species representatives and AMG counterpart genes and flankings**

-Map all metagenomic reads to the collection of the representative genomes from individual species and MAG representatives.
-We only included representative genomes that carry at least one AMG.
-The MAG representatives (2,866 in total) are MAGs dereplicated by dRep (using 96% ANI cutoff).
+Map all metagenomic reads to the collection of species representatives and AMG counterpart genes and flankings.
+The resulting sam files were converted to bam files and subjected to read identity filtering with a cutoff threshold of 90%.

 [script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step3.map_metagenomic_reads_to_the_collection_of_species_representatives.pl

-**4 Grep gene files (in prodigal format) for "All_phage_species_rep_gn_containing_AMG.fasta"**
+**4 Grep gene files (in prodigal format) for "All_phage_species_rep_gn.fasta"**

-"All_phage_species_rep_gn_containing_AMG.fasta" is the fasta file contains species representative genomes (with at least one AMG) generated from the last step (Step 3).
+"All_phage_species_rep_gn.fasta" is the fasta file contains all the species representative genomes.
 We parsed the ffn file (the prodigal-annotation result containing all genes) from each VIBRANT result folder to get the new gene headers and the corresponding sequences.

 [script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step4.grep_gene_files_for_all_rep_gn_containing_AMG.pl

 **5 Filter bam files using only the collection of viral species representative genomes as the reference**

-All the "*.viral_species_rep.id90.bam" files from the Step 4 were placed into a new folder.
+All the "*.viral_species_rep.id90.bam" files from the Step 3 were placed into a new folder.
 Filter bam files by scaffold names of viral species representative genomes.

 A custom Python 3 script "filter_bam_by_reference.py" was used to filter bam.
 Note that this script should be run under conda env "python_scripts_env_Jan2022.yml" (requirement: pysam >= 0.16).
 Both the script and yml file were provided here.